David Arthur Brown: Brazzaville

 From 1997 to 2000, Brown toured with Beck as his saxophone player.
 While on tour, he was exposed to many different bands.
 He met and became friends with Mark Sandman of Morphine and began to develop an interest in other genres of music than jazz.

 He decided to try writing lyrics and singing.
 He contacted his friend Kenny Lyon, a guitar and bass player and suggested they form a band.
 Finding a suitable name proved difficult.
 It was when Brown was reading a story in the Los Angeles Times about the civil war in Congo, particularly about events unfolding in the city of Brazzaville, that he finally came up with the name.

 Much of Brazzaville's early music reflects Brown's fascination with shipping, Asia, low budget travel, and misfits.
 At the age of 11, he spent many days at work with his father, who worked as a trucker hauling shipping containers from the ports in San Pedro and Long Beach to the Union Pacific and Southern Pacific train yards.
 That period left a lasting impression on Brown and his songwriting and can be heard on tracks like Deng Xiaoping, Shams, and Love Sky.

 Over the next 20 years, Brown wrote and released 11 albums with Brazzaville.
 In 2003, Brown moved to Spain.
+Since 2023 he has lived in Russia where he has a Russian fiancée and business.